The Council has a zero tolerance approach to violence against women and girls and domestic abuse.

 - Hawa Trust - female genital mutilation support

-- IMECE - Turkish, Kurdish and Turkish Cypriot backgrounds support
+- IMECE - support for people from Turkish, Kurdish and Turkish Cypriot backgrounds

 - NIA - independent support for women and girls experiencing domestic abuse, sexual violence and sexual exploitation